tim-hasan/CSharpSolutionCodingTest/README.md

 ## How to run the console application from command line
 1. Set project to Release mode then from Build, Click Publish to folder.
-2. type the example input command:
+2. Type the example input command:
 ```
 dotnet Communicator.dll "Alpha,Bravo
 Bravo,Alpha, SAT1